citanus006/codeinstitute-project1-Jiris-bar/README.md

 ## Features
 - Version control system - I used git without any branching strategy in order to keep it simple
+- HTML & CSS layout
 - Documentation - this readme & git history
+- Drop down menu for mobile devices
+- UX and responsiveness
+- Github remote repository

 ## Features to be added
 As scope of this project is focused on HTML and CSS so I attempted to avoid using javascript and another advanced techniques used in today's webdesign.
- - HTML & CSS layout
- - Drop down menu for mobile devices
  - Icons
  - Pictures
  - Social networks links
  - Contact form - Google form
- - UX and responsiveness
- - github remote repository
  - Documentation - licence (pick one from creative commons)

 ## Technologies used: